w3c/wai-InvolveUsersAll/index.md

 When developers understand accessibility issues, they can implement **more effective** accessibility solutions.
 For example, their website will work better and be more usable for people with disabilities, older users, and [other target groups](http://www.w3.org/WAI/bcase/soc#groups).
 Making websites and web tools more usable for people with a range of disabilities improves general usability for everybody, including people *without* disabilities.
 (You could say that involving users with disabilities in your development project gives you **improved usability** for free.)

-This benefits not only users, but also stakeholders.
+This benefits users, and also stakeholders.
 For example, when websites get [increased use](http://www.w3.org/WAI/bcase/fin.html#increase-use) and other [business benefits](http://www.w3.org/WAI/bcase/) from increased accessibility.

 ### More Efficient Development